Abhinav-Dhananjaya/PES1UG24AM011-pes-vcs/README.md

 ### Branching and Checkout

 **Q5.1:** A branch in Git is just a file in `.git/refs/heads/` containing a commit hash.
 Creating a branch is creating a file.
 Given this, how would you implement `pes checkout <branch>` — what files need to change in `.pes/`, and what must happen to the working directory?
 What makes this operation complex?
+A:A branch is just a file in .pes/refs/heads/ containing a commit hash.
+To implement pes checkout <branch>:
+Files that change in .pes/:
+•	.pes/HEAD is updated to contain ref: refs/heads/<branch>
+•	.pes/index is rebuilt to reflect the target branch's tree contents What happens to the working directory:
+1. Read the target branch file to get the commit hash
+2. Read the commit object to get the root tree hash
+3. Recursively walk all tree objects
+4. For each blob entry, read the file content from the object store and write it to the working directory path
+5. Delete any files that exist in the current branch but not in the target branch What makes it complex:
+•	Three things must be updated together: working directory, index, and HEAD.
+A crash midway leaves the repo in a corrupt state
+•	Nested directories must be created if they don't exist
+•	Files present in the current branch but absent in the target must be deleted
+•	Conflicts with uncommitted local changes must be detected and refused before any changes are made

 **Q5.2:** When switching branches, the working directory must be updated to match the target branch's tree.
 If the user has uncommitted changes to a tracked file, and that file differs between branches, checkout must refuse.
 Describe how you would detect this "dirty working directory" conflict using only the index and the object store.

+A: Before switching branches, for each file tracked in the current index:
+1. Check for unstaged changes: Use stat() on the file and compare mtime and size against the index metadata.
+If they differ, the file has been modified in the working directory since it was staged.
+2. Check for staged but uncommitted changes: Read the HEAD commit's tree object and compare each blob hash in the tree against the corresponding hash in the index.
+If they differ, the file has been staged but not yet committed.
+3. Cross-reference with target branch: Read the target branch's commit tree and check if the conflicting file differs between the current HEAD tree and the target tree.
+4. Refuse checkout if a file has local modifications (staged or unstaged) AND that file differs between the two branches.
+Print an error like: error: Your local changes to 'file.txt' would be overwritten by checkout
+This approach avoids re-hashing file contents entirely by using metadata as a fast approximation, exactly as Git does internally with its index cache.

 **Q5.3:** "Detached HEAD" means HEAD contains a commit hash directly instead of a branch reference.
 What happens if you make commits in this state?
 How could a user recover those commits?

+A: What happens: In detached HEAD state, .pes/HEAD contains a raw commit hash instead of ref: refs/heads/main.
+When you make new commits, the HEAD file is updated to point to each new commit directly.
+However, no branch file in .pes/refs/heads/ is ever updated.
+Once you switch to another branch, the HEAD pointer moves away and no named reference points to those commits anymore.
+They become unreachable orphans in the object store.
+How to recover:
+1. Before switching away, note the commit hash shown by ./pes log or stored in .pes/HEAD
+2. Create a new branch manually by writing that hash to a new branch file: bash echo "<commit-hash>" > .pes/refs/heads/recovery-branch
+3. Then checkout that branch normally to resume work from those commits If the hash was not saved and GC has not run yet, the commit objects still exist in .pes/objects/.
+A user could manually scan all objects, identify commit objects by their header format, and reconstruct the chain to find the lost commits.

 ### Garbage Collection and Space Reclamation

 **Q6.1:** Over time, the object store accumulates unreachable objects — blobs, trees, or commits that no branch points to (directly or transitively).
 Describe an algorithm to find and delete these objects.
 What data structure would you use to track "reachable" hashes efficiently?
 For a repository with 100,000 commits and 50 branches, estimate how many objects you'd need to visit.
+A: Algorithm — Mark and Sweep:
+Mark Phase:
+1. Start from every branch file in .pes/refs/heads/
+2. For each branch, read the commit hash and add it to a reachable set
+3. Read the commit object — mark its tree hash as reachable
+4. Recursively walk the tree: for every entry, mark blob hashes and subtree hashes as reachable
+5. Follow the parent pointer of each commit and repeat steps 3-5 until reaching a commit with no parent
+6. Repeat for all 50 branches
+Sweep Phase:
+1. Walk every file under .pes/objects/ using directory traversal
+2. Reconstruct each object's hash from its directory name + filename
+3. If the hash is NOT in the reachable set, delete the file Data Structure: A hash set (implemented as a hash table or sorted array of 32-byte hashes) is ideal.
+Lookup is O(1) average for hash tables.
+Membership checks are fast and memory efficient.
+Estimation for 100,000 commits and 50 branches:
+•	Each commit references: 1 commit object + 1 root tree + ~5 subtrees + ~20 blobs = ~27 objects per commit
+•	Total reachable objects ≈ 100,000 × 27 = 2,700,000 objects to visit during mark phase
+•	Reachable set memory ≈ 2,700,000 × 32 bytes = ~86MB — manageable on any modern system

 **Q6.2:** Why is it dangerous to run garbage collection concurrently with a commit operation?
 Describe a race condition where GC could delete an object that a concurrent commit is about to reference.
 How does Git's real GC avoid this?
+A: The Race Condition:
+1. A commit operation begins and writes a new blob object to .pes/objects/.
+At this point, no tree or commit object references this blob yet.
+2. GC runs concurrently.
+It traverses all reachable objects starting from existing branch references.
+Since the blob has not yet been referenced by any tree or commit, GC marks it as unreachable and deletes it.
+3. The commit operation resumes and tries to write a tree object that references the now-deleted blob.
+The repository is now permanently corrupt — the tree points to a blob that no longer exists.
+How Git avoids this:
+1. Grace period: Git's GC never deletes objects newer than 2 weeks old, regardless of reachability.
+This gives all in-progress operations enough time to complete and create references to new objects before GC can touch them.
+2. Lock files: Git writes a gc.pid lock file before GC starts.
+If another process sees this file, it knows GC is running and can wait or abort.
+3. Ref-log protection: Git maintains a reflog that records recent HEAD movements.
+GC treats all objects reachable from the reflog as protected, even if no current branch points to them.
+4. Atomic reference updates: Commit operations update branch refs atomically using the temp-file-then-rename pattern.
+GC respects in-progress ref updates by checking for .lock files on ref files before scanning.

 ---